 - If the purpose of your trip is business, please present a letter of support from the company concerned in the Schengen country where you travel to, and a letter from your employer stating your position within the company and the reason for your business travel.
 Either letter should clarify who is responsible for expenses and where you will be staying (such as a hotel reservation).

-- A letter by an employer stating that it bears all expenses associated with the trip do not constitute in itself a confirmation of adequate financial resources.
+- A letter by an employer stating that it bears all expenses associated with the trip does not constitute in itself a confirmation of adequate financial resources.

 - Credit cards being provided as a proof of financial resources are not accepted